-CARSON CITY, Nev.
-(AP) — Small Nevada — population 3 million — became one of the first four states in the presidential nominating process thanks to an effort a decade ago to add more diversity to the early voting calendar.
+LAS VEGAS (AP) — With a population of just 3 million, Nevada became one of the first four states in the presidential nominating process thanks to an effort a decade ago to add more diversity to the early voting calendar.

-Nevada is now a frequent stop for candidates in both parties, though not nearly as popular as Iowa and New Hampshire.
+Nevada is now a frequent stop for candidates in both parties, though it doesn't draw nearly the amount of campaign traffic seen in Iowa and New Hampshire.

 HOW IT STARTED

 Eleven states applied to the Democratic National Committee in 2006 for early-state status.
-Nevada's delegation pitched the state as a reflection of the country's changing population and it sure didn't hurt that Harry Reid, the highest-ranking Democratic senator, lobbied for his home state.
+Nevada's delegation pitched the state as a reflection of the country's changing population.
+And it didn't hurt that Harry Reid, the highest-ranking Democratic senator, lobbied for his home state.

 HOW IT WORKS